uclaacm/hack-tooling-series/session-n-latex/README.md

 \commandname{argument}
 ```

-The first command `\documentclass{article}` specifies that this documents
+The first command `\documentclass{article}` specifies that this documents is
-is an article.
-LaTeX will put in some default formatting of the document
+an article.
+LaTeX will put in some default formatting of the document based
-based on the argument of this command.
+on the argument of this command.
 Some other types of documents are books,
-letter, and even slides.
-Yes, you can write slides in LaTeX and some professors
+letter, exams, and even slides.
+Yes, you can write slides and exams in LaTeX
-in UCLA actually do their slide in LaTeX.
+and some professors in UCLA actually do their slides and exams in LaTeX.

 The next two commands are actually one pair of related command.
 This pair of
 commands define environment, and the scope of this environment starts from